fabiospampinato/zeptomatch/readme.md

 The following additional utilities are available, as standalone packages:

 - [`zeptomatch-escape`](https://github.com/fabiospampinato/zeptomatch-escape): A little utility for escaping globs before passing them to zeptomatch.
+- [`zeptomatch-explode`](https://github.com/fabiospampinato/zeptomatch-explode): A little utility for exploding a zeptomatch-flavored glob into its dynamic and static parts.

 ## License